African American Giving Initiative

 2017: Three grants totaling $7,100 were awarded to support:

-- Gateways Music Festival 2017: Professional musicians of African descent from across the nation come to Rochester to perform and, in conjunction with local volunteer supporters, change the face of classical music. $2,500
+- Gateways Music Festival 2017: Supports this unique festival which brings in professional musicians of African descent from across the nation to Rochester to perform and, in conjunction with local volunteer supporters, change the face of classical music. $2,500

 - Cameron Community Ministries: Supports the Respect & Responsibility for Boys Group, a special weekly component of its youth program. $2,100